WebAssembly/wat-numeric-values/proposals/wat-numeric-values/Overview.md

 ### Execution Result Example

-The conversion of numvecs to data in data segments happens during the text format to binary format compilation.
+The conversion of numlists to data in data segments happens during the text format to binary format compilation.

 So, the following two snippents: